snowsenpai/nodejs-ts-api/README.md

 # Node Express TypeScript REST API

-This project is a quest to learn how to use [TypeScript](https://www.typescriptlang.org/) to build a restful API using [Node.js](https://nodejs.org/en/docs), the [express](https://expressjs.com/en/starter/installing.html) framework.
+This project is a quest to learn how to use [TypeScript](https://www.typescriptlang.org/) to build a restful API using [node.js](https://nodejs.org/en/docs) and [express](https://expressjs.com/en/starter/installing.html) framework.
 While i am happy with the progress i've made, i do not think it is ready for a production environment yet, (see [security](#security)), but feel free to clone and modify it to your need.

 ## Prerequisites